joesmusings/quartz/content/Theory - How to get unstuck.md

 	- smallest win possibles
 	- this could be something as basic as making your bed or taking a shower.
 It can be completely unrelated, or it can be the direct next step in what you want to achieve
 		- honestly, doing something totally unrelated to get your body moving, clean, and refreshed, or cleaning your environment can provide some really great forward momentum by getting yourself moving and feeling good
+		- cleaning your space is a really good activity, a cleaner environment will lead to a cleaner mental space
+			- [ ] Source - Dr.K?
 	- Whatever it is, make sure that you break it down into the most incredibly easy steps, and it has the ability to be completed.
 	- Make it so clear that your instructions could sufice for someone who has never done it before
 	- also, you want to make it completable. nothing like "update resume" where the end is abstract. you can always be updating your resume. instead, choose something like "list out 5 biggest responsibilities of last job"